-In this section, we analyse the performance of a 3pulse Mach-Zehnder interferometer formed from our optimized beam-splitter, a conventional constant-power mirror pulse, and a recombiner that is the power-inverted reverse of the beam-splitter [20].
-We compare this 'optimized' interferometer sequence with a 'conventional' Mach-Zehnder interferometer using constant-power $\pi/2$ and π pulses.
+In this section, we analyze the performance of a three-pulse Mach-Zehnder interferometer formed from our optimized beam splitter, a conventional constant-power mirror pulse, and a recombiner that is the power-inverted reverse of the beam splitter [21].
+We compare this "optimized" interferometer sequence with a "conventional" Mach-Zehnder interferometer using constant-power $\pi/2$ and π pulses.
 We explore the effects of detuning and pulse-to-pulse intensity variations upon the phase fidelity of the Mach-Zehnder interferometer and, as an example, the case of an acceleration measurement.

-Fig. 5 shows the simulated interferometric phase error map of the conventional and optimized Mach-Zehnder interferometers.
-We assume that the maximum Rabi frequencies of the beam-splitter (Ω_1) and mirror (Ω_2) pulses are equal to the design value, i.e., $\Omega_1 = \Omega_2 =$ $\Omega_0 = 2\pi \times 200$ kHz, but consider different values of the recombiner Rabi frequency (Ω_3).
-In both cases, the interferometric phase has been weighted by the contrast for different detunings and Rabi frequency ratios, $C(\delta, \Omega_3/\Omega_1) \times \delta \Phi(\delta, \Omega_3/\Omega_1)$ [16].
-For the optimized pulse sequence, the range of detunings over which the interferometric phase remains small (e.g. < 10mrad) depends upon the ratio of the Rabi frequencies of the first and last pulses.
-However, outside the flattened area, represented in Fig. 5 by the \pm 5mrad contour lines, the phase error of the optimized sequence grows more rapidly than the phase error of the conventional one.
-This behaviour stems from the perturbative approach of our optimization method that minimizes error terms only around the unperturbed solution.
+Figure 5 shows the simulated contrast, phase error, and their product for both the conventional and optimized Mach-Zehnder interferometers as functions of the Rabi frequency ratio Ω_3/Ω_1 and the Doppler detuning $\delta = -k{\rm eff}v$, where $k{\rm eff}$ is the effective wave vector and v is the atomic velocity.
+We assume that the maximum Rabi frequencies of the beam-splitter (Ω_1) and mirror (Ω_2) pulses are equal to the design value, i.e., $\Omega_1 = \Omega_2 = \Omega_0 = 2\pi \times 200\,\mathrm{kHz}$, but consider different values of the recombiner Rabi frequency (Ω_3) .
+For the optimized pulse sequence, the range of detunings over which the interferometric phase remains small (e.g., <10 mrad) depends upon the ratio of the Rabi frequencies of the first and last pulses.
+However, outside the flattened area, represented in Fig. 5 by the ± 5 mrad contour lines, the phase error of the optimized sequence grows more rapidly than the phase error of the conventional one.
+This behavior stems from the perturbative approach of our optimization method that minimizes error terms only around the unperturbed solution.
+Unlike the conventional interferometer, which exhibits a monotonically decreasing contrast as $|\delta|$ increases, the contrast map of the optimized interferometer displays a nontrivial behavior with a nonmonotonic trend.